AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 secondary process, which should be on an independent core.
 The size of the pool determines how many images will be processed simultaneously.

+The script as given below uses the first argument on the command line to specify the number of cores to be used, where 0 is used to mean run `integrate_tif` directly rather than through a pool.
+This facilitates timing comparisons.
 This code seems to have a maximum speed using slightly less than the total number of available cores and does benefit partially from hyperthreading.
 A two- to three-fold speedup is seen with four cores and a